whztt07/SharpEarth-1/README.md

 # SharpEarth
-SharpEarth is a native port of Nasa's World Wind java mapping toolkit
+SharpEarth is a native C# port of Nasa's World Wind java mapping toolkit.